foundriesio/docs/source/reference-manual/boards/generic-flashing.rst

    .. group-tab:: macOS

-      1. Determine the disk you want to flash by finding the device with the ``SIZE`` that matches your SD card in the list below.
+      1. Determine the disk you want to flash by finding the device with the ``SIZE`` that matches your flash drive in the list below.
 Be sure to ignore partitions (lines without the * in the ``SIZE``).
-Save the ``IDENTIFIER`` for your SD card device to be used in a later step as the disk path. e.g:
+Save the ``IDENTIFIER`` for your flash drive to be used in a later step as the disk path. e.g:
          ``/dev/disk3``::

            diskutil list